vitalymibm/bms-samples-ios-hellotodo/README.md

 The helloTodo sample is a single view application with a simple list of to do items.
 If you previously added data through your web application, you will see the data is automatically pulled into the application.

 #### Modify to do items in the iOS app
 You can create, add and modify items directly in the application.
-This sample uses Bluemix Mobile Services SDK, which knows how to handle Mobile Client Access security.
+This sample uses Bluemix Mobile Services SDK, which knows how to handle App ID security.
 Therefore, unlike the web application, you can also DELETE items from mobile app by swiping them.
 You can also mark items as completed by clicking to the left of the corresponding to do item.
 When you update an item in the mobile app it will automatically be updated in the web app (you need to refresh the web app).
 If you make a change in the web UI and want to see it reflected in the mobile app, pull down the todo list to refresh.

 ### Add authentication to your app
-As you recall, the DELETE endpoint can only be accessed by mobile applications because it is protected by the Mobile Client Access service.
+As you recall, the DELETE endpoint can only be accessed by mobile applications because it is protected by the App ID service.

-By default, Mobile Client Access is not configured to require any interactive authentication (for example, to ask for username and password).
+By default, App ID is not configured to require any interactive authentication (for example, to ask for username and password).

-The next step is to learn how to configure authentication with the Mobile Client Access dashboard and instrument your app with required components.
-For more information, see the  [Mobile Client Access documentation](https://www.bluemix.net/docs/services/mobileaccess/index.html) and [HelloAuthentication sample](https://github.com/ibm-bluemix-mobile-services/bms-samples-ios-helloauthentication).
+The next step is to learn how to configure authentication with the App ID dashboard and instrument your app with required components.
+For more information, see the  [App ID documentation](https://www.bluemix.net/docs/services/appid/index.html) and [HelloAuthentication sample](https://github.com/ibm-bluemix-mobile-services/bms-samples-ios-helloauthentication).

 ### Xcode requirement